flokoe/dotfiles/README.md

 These are just my Linux dotfiles which I am using at work with focus on Administration / DevOps / NodeJS / Javascript.
 Managed with [GNU Stow](https://www.gnu.org/software/stow/).
 Feel free to use or get inspired, but as always take care of the dragon!
 (Just be carefull and know what the fuck you do ;-) ).

+## Features

+- **`stow` and `git` powered:** symlink dotfiles and thus keep them always up-to-date in your repository
+- **topical organization:** organize dotfiles by application facilitating reuse across different machines
+- **clever naming scheme:** the repository architecture is easy to browse while staying compatible with stow symlinking mechanism
+- **KISS:** there is deliberately none build script involved at all, the repository consist of dotfiles all installable using same modus operandi (`stow <directory>`)

 ## Install

 ```bash